KivApple/user_service_exercise/README.md

 Project uses embedded in-memory H2 database, so it can be easily launched without any prior configuration.

 Project has several unit tests and integration tests.

+## Running project

+Project uses Gradle build system.
+Useful commands:

+- `./gradlew bootRun` Build and run project
+- `./gradlew test` Build and run tests
+- `./gradlew bootJar` Build project JAR with all dependencies

+Project is running on http://localhost:8080 by default.

+You can access OpenAPI documentation and Swagger UI: http://localhost:8080/swagger-ui/index.html

+You can find examples of requests in [Postman collection](user_service.postman_collection.json).

 ## Project structure